archzaq/Jamf/JamfCommands.md

 sudo jamf policy -event ElevatedAccountCreation
 ```
 #### Description
 If a device has been approved for an admin account, this policy will be available.
 Running this policy will create the local admin account and prompt the currently signed in user for the password to use for the account.
-If the account already exists, the current user will be asked if they want to delete and recreate the local admin account (forgotten password).
+If the account already exists, the current user will be asked if they want to delete and recreate the local admin account (forgotten password)<br />
 **Log Location:** `/var/log/elevatedAccount_Creation.log`
 #### Steps
 1. [`Elevate Account Creation - Script`](https://github.com/archzaq/Jamf/blob/main/Utilities/elevatedAccount_Creation.sh)